vandofb/GitLab-QA/docs/how_it_works.md

 1. A new `gitlab-ce` container is started with `Component::Gitlab.perform`
 1. Then `Component::Specs.perform` is called, which starts a `gitlab/gitlab-qa`
   container (from [`gitlab-org/gitlab-ce@qa/Dockerfile`][gitlab-dockerfile])
-  and pass it the instance-level scenario to run (e.g. `Test::Instance` for [`gitlab-org/gitlab-qa@lib/gitlab/qa/scenario/test/instance/image.rb`][instance-image]), then the address of the live instance to be tested, and optional extra arguments.
+  and pass it the instance-level scenario to run (e.g. `Test::Instance::All` for [`gitlab-org/gitlab-qa@lib/gitlab/qa/scenario/test/instance/image.rb`][instance-image]), then the address of the live instance to be tested, and optional extra arguments.
 1. Within the `gitlab/gitlab-qa` container, these arguments are passed to `bin/test` (since it's